Paleface Slab Rock Climbing

 The original 3 routes in Kerry's guidebook all share the Paleface rap anchor (2 bolts with quicklinks).
 It requires two 50m+ ropes to safely rap from there.
 The newer bolted lines have their own rap anchors, and also require two ropes to descend.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Paleface Slab:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Paleface Slab: